mominajabeen/AI-first-Hackathon/README.md

 The workflow:
 1. Import CSV of (dummy) comments from a Tiktok video
-2. Perform the sentiment analysis on the comments using a bot with ChatGPT (Promot I will share soon)
+2. Perform the sentiment analysis on the comments using a bot with ChatGP
 3. Create a table of Titles and Synopsis for the Top 10 Reaction videos using a bot with ChatGPT
 4. Add two more columns for Script and Hashtags based on the TItle and Synopsis using a bot with ChatGPT